sparq-ai/search-client-js/README.md

 ##### Numeric Facets Filters

-`numericFacetsFilters` `[optional]` : let's you define a lower and an upper bound value for a numeric facet to fetch results lying within the range.
+`numericFacetsFilters` `[String, number, number]`  `[optional]` : let's you define a lower and an upper bound value for a numeric facet to fetch results lying within the range.

 The default behavior is to apply no filter.